-4.7 TRAINING
+4.7 Training

-A safety training programme shall be developed and maintained that ensures personnel are trained and competent to perform SMS duties.
+A safety training programme has been developed that ensures personnel are trained and competent to perform SMS duties.
 Training shall be appropriate to each individual's involvement in the SMS.

 All personnel with safety related tasks are required to undergo such training to ensure a level of competency to undertake SMS duties which are appropriate to their involvement.